[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 Sticker map: Hindi_English_xls.zip

-Note: this layout is published courtesy of its author, Mr Barun Kumar.
+Note: this keyboard layout is published courtesy of its author, Mr Barun Kumar.

 The multilingual Hindi / English keyboard enables writing in both Hindi (Devangari alphabet) and English (standard US layout).
 The two layouts are switched between using the togglable KANA, which is mapped to the left Windows key (see Multi-lingual English / French keyboard for a detailed explanation of this technique).